 The Login Process:

-The computers in the 2nd floor MCSP lab are dual boot, capable of running Windows XP or Fedora Core, a version of Linux distributed by Red Hat, Inc. Generally you will find them running XP so you will need to reboot into Linux as follows:
+The computers in the 2nd floor MCSP lab are dual boot, capable of running Windows XP or Ubuntu Linux, an open source version of Linux.
+Generally you will find them running XP so you will need to reboot into Linux as follows:

 After Linux has been loaded you should get a login screen.
 To log in:

 If you have problems logging in, make sure that you are entering the correct user name and password.
 If you ever have password problems, go to Information Technology on 3rd floor Trexler for assistance.

 You are now logged into the local machine, but part of the file system you will be using has been mounted from Linux servers (that is, you will be storing your files and using programs on the Linux servers).
 You should see a desktop environment similar to Windows.
 This is GNOME, one of the most popular desktop environments for Linux.
 A separate window management program is running in conjunction with GNOME but we will loosely refer to everything in the windowing environment as GNOME.
 Here are some basics for getting around in GNOME:

 The windows you will use under GNOME will feel much like those under Windows 98, 2000, NT, or XP although a few things are different.
 Click on the xterm (terminal) icon on the Panel to get another xterm window, then use your two windows to get comfortable with these basics:

 Moving Windows: As usual, windows can be moved by clicking on the title bar and dragging the window with the mouse.
 Alternatively, you can hold down ALT and then click anywhere in the window to drag it to a new location.
 This is particularly handy if the title bar is not visible.